 We had a wander around the area.
 Mooched through some of the local shops, took in all the murals and enjoyed the sunshine.
 So, all in all a very relaxed morning.

 For lunch we opted for the Meatball Bar.
 We’ve been to the Meatball Shop in New York before, which we loved (and which actually made it onto my list of Top 5 Eats in New York City), so expectations were high.
 And what shall I say?
 We weren’t disappointed.

 As it was such a beautiful and sunny day, we decided to venture out even more and head to Golden Gate Park.

 To cover some ground and make it across the entire park, we decided to go by bike.
-Checking the Uber app, we found a few Jump bikes parked near the edge of Golden Gate Park.
+Checking the Uber app (I promised, our trip wasn’t sponsored by Uber and Jump bikes, even if it kind of sounds like it), we found a few Jump bikes parked near the edge of Golden Gate Park.
 So, we picked up two of them and off we went.

 But since the clock was ticking on the Uber app (you only get 30 minutes included in your initial booking, then you pay by the minute for the Jump bikes), we didn’t linger around for too long.
 Instead we headed back to dump the bikes somewhere (thanks to an exclusion zone in and around Golden Gate Park, just leaving the bikes on the spot wasn’t an option).